cap-js/docs/java/advanced.md

 ## Runtime Views { #runtimeviews}

-The CDS compiler generates [SQL DDL](../guides/databases?impl-variant=java#generating-sql-ddl) statements based on your CDS model.
-These include SQL views for CDS [views and projections](../cds/cdl#views-and-projections), which means adding or changing CDS views requires a deployment of the database schema changes.
+The CDS compiler generates [SQL DDL](../guides/databases?impl-variant=java#generating-sql-ddl) statements based on your CDS model, which include SQL views for all CDS [views and projections](../cds/cdl#views-and-projections).
+This means adding or changing CDS views requires a deployment of the database schema changes.

 To avoid schema updates due to adding or updating CDS views, annotate them with [@cds.persistence.skip](../guides/databases#cds-persistence-skip).
-In this case the CDS compiler doesn't generate corresponding SQL views and the CDS views are resolved by the CAP Java runtime.
+In this case the CDS compiler won't generate corresponding static database views.
+Instead, the CDS views are dynamically resolved by the CAP Java runtime.

 ```cds
 entity Books {